astronomer/astro-docs/ac/next/get-started/03_deploy-dags.md

 Every machine running Airflow needs a copy of the DAG files, with all DAG files appearing in the same DAG folder (`/usr/local/airflow/` if you followed the naming convention in step 2A).
 There are many ways in which you can make this happen, but some popular options include:

-- Using automation tools such as Ansible, Puppet, or Chef.
+- Using automation tools such as Ansible.
 - Baking DAGs into the docker image alongside Airflow.
 - Using a job that refreshes the DAGs folder on a schedule ([this is how the folks at WePay do it](https://wecode.wepay.com/posts/airflow-wepay)).
 - Making the DAGs live on a shared filesystem such as NFS (but be aware of read performance penalties - Airflow can be quite heavy on read-ops).